Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Windows PowerShell ISE button.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image71.png "Windows PowerShell ISE button")

-33. Open the file **C:\\HOL\\Deployments\\ASRRunBookVariable.ps1.** Review the script and then select the green play button to execute the script.
+33. Open the file **C:\\HOL\\Deployments\\ASRRunBookVariable.ps1.** Review the script and enter the automation account name you creatred earlier .
+Then select the green play button to execute the script.
 You will need to authenticate to Azure.

     ![In the Windows PowerShell ISE window, the green play button is selected, and a callout points to \"Your-Automation-Account-Name-Here\" in the script window.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image72.png "Windows PowerShell ISE window")